pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ## Data Preperation for Survival Regression

 The idea behind Cox Proportional Hazard regression models is, put crudely, to treat the temporal component of risk seriously.
 We imagine a latent baseline hazard of occurrence over the time-interval.
 Michael Betancourt [asks](https://betanalpha.github.io/assets/case_studies/survival_modeling.html) that we think of the hazard as "the accumulation of some stimulating resource" that precedes the occurrence of an event.
-In the context of a failure modelling it can be imagined as sporadic increasing wear and tear.
+In failure modelling it can be imagined as sporadic increasing wear and tear.
 In the context of HR dyanamics it could be imagined as increasing frustration is the work-environment.
 In philosophy it could viewed as an articulation of the sorites paradox; how do chances change over time, as sand is piled higher, for us to identify a collection of individual grains as a heap?.
 This term is often denoted:

 $$ \lambda_{0}(t)$$